collective/pat-tocify/README.md

     $ make serve

+Visit the demonstration of the pattern by going to: http://localhost:4001/index.html

-And access the tests by pointing chrome to: http://localhost:4001/tests/TestRunner.html
+Or access the tests by pointing chrome to: http://localhost:4001/tests/TestRunner.html